 Cardiovascular Physiology in Pregnancy

-My Postdoctoral Fellowship is focused how blood pressure is regulated during pregnancy.
+My Postdoctoral Fellowship was focused how blood pressure is regulated during pregnancy.

-My PhD research investigated how a pregnant woman's heart responds to isometric and aerobic exercise.
+My PhD research investigated how a pregnant individual's heart responds to isometric and aerobic exercise.

 I have a number of technical skills that allow me to investigate cardiovascular function at rest and during exercise.